 The effectiveness ratings for PHOSPHATE SALTS are as follows:

 - Emptying the colon before a colonoscopy.
-Taking sodium phosphate products by mouth before a colonoscopy procedure is effective for bowel cleansing.
+Taking sodium phosphate products by mouth before a colonoscopy is effective for bowel cleansing.
 Some sodium phosphate products are approved by the US FDA for this use.
 But taking sodium phosphate can increase the risk of kidney damage in some people and should be used with caution.

 - Low levels of phosphate in the blood (hypophosphatemia).
-Taking sodium or potassium phosphate by mouth is effective for preventing or treating low phosphate levels in the blood.
+Taking sodium or potassium phosphate by mouth or by IV is effective for preventing or treating low phosphate levels in the blood.
 IV products can only be given by a healthcare provider.

 Likely effective for...

 - Constipation.
 Sodium phosphate is an FDA-approved over-the-counter (OTC) ingredient for treating constipation.
 OTC products are taken by mouth or used as enemas.

 - Indigestion (dyspepsia).
 Aluminum phosphate and calcium phosphate are FDA-approved ingredients in OTC antacids.

 - High levels of calcium in the blood (hypercalcemia).
-Taking phosphate salt (except calcium phosphate) by mouth is likely effective for treating high levels of calcium in the blood.
+Taking phosphate salts by mouth is likely effective for treating high levels of calcium in the blood.
 But calcium phosphate should not be used since it contains calcium and can increase calcium levels.